-In humans, it causes mild to severe flu-like symptoms such as fever, headache, body ache, and in severe cases, significant neurological symptoms or even deaths.
+In humans, it causes mild to severe flu-like symptoms such as fever, headache, body ache, and in severe cases, significant neurological symptoms or even death.
 Most people who contract the virus will have few or no symptoms and will recover completely.
 About 1 in 150 people who contract the disease may develop serious complications.
-The elderly and those with immune system compromise are more at risk of such complications.
+The elderly and those with compromised immune systems are more at risk of such complications.
 There is currently no vaccine or specific treatment available.

 In the United States, the first WNV outbreak was reported during 1999 in New York City.
 The virus spread quickly across the nation during the subsequent 5 years.
-It was first reported in California during 2002 and in 2004 arrived in Santa Clara County.
+It was first reported in California during 2002 and arrived in Santa Clara County in 2004.

 What You Should Know

 There is no cure for WNV.
 Vaccines for humans are not available.
 People can protect themselves from WNV by taking precautions to avoid mosquito bites, and reducing or eliminating standing water on their property.
 Please visit our mosquito page for more information on mosquito prevention.

 To help us detect WNV activity, report all dead birds directly to the DEAD BIRD HOTLINE at 877-WNV-BIRD (877-968-2473) or online at westnile.ca.gov.